The American Dream 2.0: Recognizing the Academic Gifts and Talents of Black Students

-The American Dream 2.0: Recognizing the Academic Gifts and Talents of Black Students, is an edited book grounded in research and evidenced-based approaches with a solution focused approach to engage Black youth and adolescents to be the best version of themselves through academic achievement, career development, mental health and wellness, and college readiness.
-The authors in this books are scholars and practitioners who have not only the experiences of working with Black students and conductive research in their respective fields, but they are sought after experts to address the most pressing issues regarding this population.
-The American Dream is about attaining success based on the aspirations and goals of Black students and this book will assist preservice and in-service educators and practitioners as well as instructors in higher education teach and use student centered approaches to work with Black students.
+The American Dream 2.0: Recognizing the Academic Gifts and Talents of Black Students, is an edited volume grounded in research and evidenced-based approaches that are solution-focused to engage Black youth in developing their gifts and talents through academic achievement, career development, mental health and wellness, and college readiness.
+This book will assist researchers, preservice and in-service educators, practitioners, and instructors in higher education teach and use student-centered strategies to work with Black students.

 Foreword